2024-12 Parish Council agenda 5 December 2024

 Members of Gittisham Parish Council

-You are hereby summoned to attend the Annual Council Meeting to be held in Gittisham Parish Room on Thursday 2nd May 2024 commencing at 7.30pm (following the Annual Parish Meeting) to discuss items on the Agenda and to make resolutions as appropriate.
+You are hereby summoned to attend the December Parish Council Meeting to be held in Gittisham Parish Room on Thursday 5th December 2024 commencing at 7.30pm to discuss items on the Agenda and to make resolutions as appropriate.

 Prior to the start of the meeting a period of 15 minutes is allowed to permit any resident to bring appropriate matters to the notice of the Council.
 Please contact the clerk if you would like to do this, preferably by email in advance of the meeting, with a question you wish to be raised with Councillors on your behalf.

-5. To confirm the Minutes of the Ordinary meeting held on 4th April 2024
+2. To confirm the Minutes of the meeting held on 7th November 2024

 • To note the latest planning decision notices (Cllr Orchard)